onflow/docs/docs/ecosystem/wallets.md

 ## Flow Wallet

-[Flow Wallet](https://wallet.flow.com/) is Flow oldest wallet extension and seamlessly interacts with all Cadence and EVM dApps in the ecosystem.
+[Flow Wallet](https://wallet.flow.com/) is Flow's oldest wallet extension and seamlessly interacts with all Cadence and EVM dApps in the ecosystem.

 - https://wallet.flow.com/
 - https://frw.gitbook.io/